bkchuey/runs-and-sets/README.md

 # runs-and-sets

-A modified version of Gin Rummy.
+Runs and Sets is an online, 2 player modified version of Gin Rummy.

 [Play it here!](https://runs-and-sets.web.app/)